Elikill58/Negativity/README.md

 #### Use installation script

-Require [Git bash](https://gitforwindows.org/) or another way to run bash file.
+On Windows, you must use [Git bash](https://gitforwindows.org/).
+On Linux and MacOS use the regular terminal.

-You should use `sh install.sh`.
-It will run buildtools for each required file.
+Run `./install.sh`.
+It will download spigot jars and JDKs, and use BuildTools appropriately.

 #### Manually install spigot jars